Skip advert

 Alpine’s first electric SUV will feature incredibly striking, athletic design and a tri-motor powertrain previewed by last year’s A390_ß concept

-The all-new Alpine A390 will be unveiled on 27 May, as the French performance brand prepares to take on the Porsche Macan Electric with an electric five-seat ‘Sport Fastback’ that it says will be even sharper to drive than its exceptional featherweight sports car, the A110.
+We’re less than a month away from the world debut of the all-new Alpine A390 on 27 May, as the French performance brand prepares to take on the Porsche Macan Electric with an electric five-seat ‘Sport Fastback’ that it’s promising can deliver the “agility and driving pleasure” of its exceptional featherweight sports car, the A110.

 Advertisement - Article continues below